wordslab-org/wordslab-notebooks/README.md

 3 main applications

-- A rich chat interface (text, images, voice) : open webui + whisper voice dictation
+- A rich chat interface (text, images, voice) : Open WebUI
-- A notebooks platform (text & code) : jupyterlab + jupyter ai extension
+- A notebooks platform (text & code) : JupyterJab + Jupyter AI extension
-- A development environment (code) : visual studio code + continue.dev extension + aider terminal agent
+- A development environment (code) : Visual Studio Code + Continue.dev extension + Aider terminal agent

 ![wordslab-notebooks main applications](./docs/images/wordslab-notebooks-main-apps.jpg)

 Installs a ready to use and fully integrated AI environment with

-- A visual dashboard to help you navigate all features and manage your machine resources
+- A visual dashboard to help you navigate all applications and manage your machine resources
-- Optimized inference engines to run AI models : ollama + vllm
+- Optimized inference engines to run AI models : Ollama + vLLM

-Why use this instead of a popular cloud service like ChatGPT ou Gemini ?
+Why use this instead of a popular cloud services like ChatGPT ou Gemini ?

-- free solution with no rate limits if you already own a powerful machine
+- Free solution with no rate limits if you already own a powerful machine
-- confidentiality and privacy of your data and projects
+- Confidentiality and privacy of your data and projects
-- choose what tools and models you install and **when you upgrade**
+- Choose what tools and models you install and **when you upgrade**
-- understand how AI works and build your own solutions
+- Understand how AI works and build your own solutions

 ## Installation overview

 When installed on Windows, wordslab-notebooks leverages the Windows Subsystem for Linux to create and run a lightweight Linux virtual machine
-- no impact on the configuration of your windows machine
+- No impact on the configuration of your windows machine
-- everything is contained in just three isolated virtual disks files
+- Everything is contained in three virtual disks files: software, workspace, models
-- you can choose the location of these three files: software, workspace, models
+- You can choose a different location for these three files to optimize your local storage

-When installed on Linux, wordslab-notebooks is directly installed in three directories of your choice.
+When installed on Linux, wordslab-notebooks is directly installed in one to three directories of your choice.

-You install, start and access wordslab-notebooks with just 3 commands
+You can install, start and access wordslab-notebooks with just 3 commands

 ![wordslab-notebooks architecture overview](./docs/images/architecture-overview.jpg)